-Shaken and excited, the students went to Moree, the most well-remembered leg of the journey.
+Shaken and excited, the students drove through the night to Moree, the most well-remembered leg of the journey.
 Moree was in Gamilaraay country with rich soil making it prosperous for sheep, cattle and wheat.
 Tourism was important too and a council decree made the artesian thermal baths, swimming pool, and memorial hall off-limits to “full blooded or half-caste aboriginal natives”, a decision council defended as “vital to the town’s prosperity”.
 The segregation spread to cafes, cinema, hotels and the hospital, and the town was known as Australia’s Little Rock.

-The students met Moree businessman and ex-councillor Bob Brown, who lost office when he opposed segregation but other locals were reluctant to talk.
+The students met Moree businessman and ex-councillor Bob Brown, who lost office when he opposed segregation, but other locals were reluctant to talk.
 The Sydney media arrived to cover the confrontation when the students picketed the pool.
 The students were not allowed to take Aboriginal kids inside.
 After a crowd gathered, the mayor and police agreed to let them in.
 There was 300 people at the public meeting that followed.
 The atmosphere was hostile with some shouting Aborigines were “dirty and lazy people”.
 The students called locals ignorant and prejudiced.

 The meeting surprisingly voted to desegregate the pool though most abstained.
 The happy students left Moree but promised to return if there was trouble.
 The Sydney papers reported the students had cracked the colour bar in Moree but the local press said racial discrimination was exaggerated.
 The students conducted a survey in Boggabilla where they found police harassment and the need for better housing and sanitation.

-They escaped to Inverell.
 The media response was huge.
 Moree’s North West Champion called the students “misguided juveniles” and “troublemakers” but the Sydney press hailed Perkins as the articulate leader of the Freedom Riders.
 The Canberra Times said the students had made everyone think and talk about the “way we treat our Aborigines and half-castes”.

 The Ride still had one week to go.
 They stirred more hornets’ nests in Lismore, Bowraville, Kempsey and Taree but the students were becoming weary.
 They did surveys, there were pickets at segregated venues, there was rural hostility, there was urban interest in the media but nothing matched Moree.
+Perkins became a celebrity and the Riders a media event.
 Lismore was surprisingly positive.
-Perkins became a celebrity and the Riders a media event.
 Locals were at pains to show Lismore was not racist.